The Invariant Measures of some Infinite Interval Exchange Maps: Main results

 where $\wedge$ denotes the usual wedge product between vectors in the plane;

+We allow our transverse measures to be atomic.
+An atomic measure could be supported on a single leaf for instance.
+We will be only be considering locally finite transverse measures, so a leaf supporting an atomic measure can not accumulate in the surface.

-\begin{theorem}[Ergodic measures II] Assume $\G$, $\w_1$, and $\bm \theta_1$ are as in theorem \ref{thm:topological_conjugacy2}.
+\begin{theorem}[Ergodic measure characterization] \name{thm:ergodic2} Assume $\G$, $\w_1$, and $\bm \theta_1$ are as in Theorem \ref{thm:topological conjugacy}.
 Additionally assume $\G$ has no vertices of valance one.
-Then the locally finite ergodic transverse measures to $\F_{\bm \theta_1}$ are the pullbacks of the Lebesgue $\F_{\bm \theta_2}$-transverse measure on $S(\G, \w_2)$ under the homeomorphisms $\phi$ given in theorem \ref{thm:topological_conjugacy2}, where $\w_2$ varies over the extremal positive eigenfunctions of $\A$. \end{theorem}
+Then, the locally finite ergodic $\hat \F_{\bm \theta_1}$-transverse measures on $S=S(\G,\w_1)$ are precisely those measures which arise from pulling back the Lebesgue $\hat \F_{\bm \theta_2}$-transverse measure on $S(\G, \w_2)$ under the homeomorphisms $\phi$ given in Theorem \ref{thm:topological conjugacy}, where $\w_2$ is an extremal positive eigenfunctions of $\A$. \end{theorem}